-(a) to establish the main considerations justifying the requests by Greece and Turkey for assistance in the implementation of their economic plans, whether already drawn up as in the case of Greece, or whether in the process of formulation as in the case of Turkey; NATO CONFIDENTIAL DECLASSIFIED - PUBLIC DISCLOSURE / DECLASSIFIE - MISE EN LECTURE PUBLIOUE (Ъ) to make a broad and realistic appreciation of the basic conditions for the balanced economic development of Greece and Turkey.
-This appreciation should take into account inter alia the resources for the implementation of existing or prospective development plans likely to be available both domestically and from outside sources, the nature of foreign assistance which may be required in the short term as well as the long term, and the burden for their economics of the two countries! contributions to the common defence.
-The appreciation might, if the mission considered this appropriate, advocate co-ordination of the efforts to be made by the two countries themselves, by other Western countries and by the competent international organizations; -6- (c) to draw up a report as soon as possible with a view to its consideration by the NATO Council not later than 1st December, 1961.
+(a) to establish the main considerations justifying the requests by Greece and Turkey for assistance in the implementation of their economic plans, whether already drawn up as in the case of Greece, or whether in the process of formulation as in the case of Turkey; NATO CONFIDENTIAL G-M(61)34 - (b) to make a broad and realistic appreciation of the basic conditions for the balanced economic development of Greece and Turkey.
+This appreciation should take into account inter alia the resources for the implementation of existing or prespective development plans likely to be available both domestically and from outside sources, the nature of foreign assistance which may be required in the short term as well as the long term, and the burden for their economics of the two countries' contributions The appreciation might, if to the common defence. the mission considered this appropriate, advocate co-ordination of the efforts to be made by the two countries themselves, by other Western countries and by the competent international organizations; - (c) to draw up a report as soon as possible with a view to its consideration by the NATO Council not later than 1st December, 1961.
 11. In carrying out this task, the Mission should make full use of information and facilities available within NATO itself.
-They should also, through the good offices of member governments, draw on the experience and information available in the specialised international economic organizations which have already been active in this field (IBRD, IMF, OEEC/OECD, EMA, FAO and the EEC).
+They should also, through the good offices of member governments, draw on the experience and information available in the specialised international economic organizations which have already been active in this field (IBRD, IMF, OEEC/CECD, EMA, FAO and the EEC).
 Furthermore, the Mission should have access to all necessary information in Greece and Turkey.
-OTAN/NATO, Paris, XVIe.